About this Course

 - Engineering, Environmental Activist, MSc student, U of S

 - Private Business and Education, MEd, U of S

 - Geochemistry, PhD, Technology Transfer Consultant, Universität Potsdam, Germany

 Summary of Statements From Students

-- GSR 984 stood out as highlight -collectively learning had broader implications than what my sub-discipline was focused on and produced unexpected and enlightening results
+- GPS 984 stood out as highlight -collectively learning had broader implications than what my sub-discipline was focused on and produced unexpected and enlightening results

 - bringing together people from many disciplines to discuss an issue forces one to re-examine one's assumptions